 Selenium is considered the ancestor of several other testing tools, including Robot Framework, Watir, Protractor, Katalon Studio.
-The coders can write scripts for the framework on Python, C#, PHP, Java, and others.
+The coders can write scripts for integration testing the framework on Python, C#, PHP, Java, and others.

 Selenium is flexible enough and supports Linux, Windows Mac, and many popular browsers, including Firefox, Headless browsers, IE, Chrome.

 The main Selenium properties are: